ActionScript: Code protection

 Like most bytecode file formats, Flash SWF files can be decompiled into their source code and assets (similarly to how Microsoft .NET files can be decompiled).
-Some decompilers are capable of nearly full reconstruction of the original source file, down to the actual code that was used during creation (although results vary on a case-by-case basis).
+Some decompilers are capable of nearly full reconstruction of the original source file, approximate to the actual code that was used during creation (although results vary on a case-by-case basis).

 In opposition to the decompilers, ActionScript obfuscators have been introduced, which transform code into a form that breaks decompiler output while preserving the functionality and structure of the program.
 Higher-quality obfuscators implement lexical transformations such as identifier renaming, control flow transformation, and data abstraction transformation which collectively make it harder for decompilers to generate output likely to be useful to a human.
 Less robust obfuscators insert traps for decompilers.
 Such obfuscators either cause the decompiler software to crash unexpectedly or to generate unintelligible source code.

-The following is an example of ActionScript 3.0 code generated by a decompiler program, before and after obfuscation.